-The David Miller Travel Bursary Award aims to give two young plant scientists or horticulturists the opportunity of overseas travel in connection with their horticultural careers.
+The David Miller Travel Bursary Award aims to give two young plant scientists or horticulturists the opportunity of domestic or overseas travel in connection with their horticultural careers.
 The award was set up in honour of David Miller MBE (read more).

 We will work with the award winners on a case by case basis, recognising the excellence of their project and application in the most appropriate way for the individual proposal, however their intended plans evolve in the coming months/year.
 In the meantime please do contact email@example.com with any queries you have.